themav/xericity-firmware/converter/xerox_usb/README.md

 Build Firmware
 --------------
-Use 'make' to build the firmware for the TMK Newton converter:
+Use 'make' to build the firmware for the Xericity converter:

     $ make clean
     $ make